Biden, Suga to send signal to assertive China at U.S.-Japan summit

 Japan hosts more than 50,000 U.S. military personnel and, experts say, would be unlikely to stand idly by in any Taiwan crisis, although many ordinary citizens would probably be wary of entanglement.

-Reporting by Linda Sieg in Tokyo and David Brunnstrom; Additional reporting by Yoshifumi Takemoto, Kiyoshi Takenaka and Elaine Lies; Editing by David Dolan and Michael Perry
+Reporting by Linda Sieg in Tokyo and David Brunnstrom; Additional reporting by Yoshifumi Takemoto, Kiyoshi Takenaka and Elaine Lies; Editing by David Dolan, Michael Perry and Chizu Nomiyama

 Our Standards: The Thomson Reuters Trust Principles.